Categories

 Mainstream Studies of Dumbed-Down Compulsory Universal Schooling

-You can sometimes learn more from your presumptive ‘opponents’ than from your alleged friends, who can actually be acting in Pecksniffian self-interest presenting a highly-filtered public persona, on the presumption that they know better than you what you need to know.
-Regardless of the functional debilities of extreme leftism, Noam Chomsky still aspires to the tenet of classical liberalism, that “I strongly uphold your right to your point of view, no matter how strongly I disagree with you”.
-It’s sometimes worth listening to what he has to say.
+Regardless of the functional debilities of extreme leftism, Noam Chomsky still aspired to the tenet of classical liberalism, that “I strongly uphold your right to your point of view, no matter how strongly I disagree with you”.
+It’s sometimes worth listening to what he had to say.

 Noam Chomsky, citing Ralph Waldo Emerson on the elites’ rationale for agitating for universal, compulsory education: “The grounds on which eminent public servants urge the claims of popular education, is fear” … [that, in their words, he says] … “This country is filling up with thousands and millions of voters, and you must educate them to keep them from our throats”, meaning, “educate them the right way,” keep their perspectives and their understanding narrow and restricted, discourage free and independent thought, and frighten them into obedience –something that’s done over and over in the schools as well–we’ve all experienced it.”